kragen/stoneknifeforth/README.md

 some help from my friend Aristotle).
 So that’s an improvement, but not as much of an improvement as I would like.
-At that point, it was 13k of source, 114 non-comment lines of code, which is definitely a lot smaller than Ur-Scheme's 90k and 1600 lines.
+At that point, it was 13k of source, 114 non-comment lines of code, which is definitely a lot smaller than Ur-Scheme’s 90k and 1600 lines.
 (Although there are another 181 lines of Python for the bootstrap interpreter.)

 It’s possible to imagine writing and debugging 114 lines of code in a